6 Tips to Help Your Dog Stay Cool All Summer

 - deep red or purple tongue

-Do you think your dog may have heatstroke?
-Act fast!
+If you think your dog may be overheated or having a heatstroke, act fast!

 - Move your dog into the shade or to an air-conditioned area.
 Apply ice packs or cold towels to the dog's head, neck, and chest, or run cool water over your dog's body.